hualitlc/LFW_Evaluation/README.md

 You have to provide a label=.. keyword in the plot function for each line you want to plot, as matplotlib does not automatically detect names from a numpy structured array.
 Ref: https://stackoverflow.com/questions/16488037/how-to-use-names-when-importing-csv-data-into-matplotlib.

 3. The rules of using Markdown.
 Ref: https://www.cnblogs.com/xinmengwuheng/p/5794899.html.
+4. How to evaluate your model.
+Ref: 利用LFW对人脸识别模型进行精度评测, http://blog.csdn.net/fuwenyan/article/details/74943248

 ### Welcome